beegee-tokyo/Emy-Chat/README.md

 - uses my own mesh router (from above mentioned Mesh network)
 - allows addressed messages (seen only by addressed nodes) and broadcasts.
 - is limited to a maximum of 48 nodes within a Mesh network.
+- detects nodes that disconnect from the Mesh network.
 - This does not claim to work reliable in all scenarios and is only tested with 6 active nodes at a time.
 - **_This software is written as a proof of concept and can be used as a base for a LoRa Mesh network based chat application_**